damien-meere/full_stack_milestone/README.md

 ### Product Review

 The **Product Review** Model is utilised to harness feedback from confirmed product purchasers.
-Only those users that have completed an order (accessible via their profile) can submit a review for a prodcut.
-Even then, they can only provide a review for a prodcut that is associated with their Order.
+Only those users that have completed an order (accessible via their profile) can submit a review for a product.
+Even then, they can only provide a review for a prodcut that are associated with their Order.
+The process or creating and viewing product reviews will be details in the [Current Features](#Current-Features) section.
+The various fields within the model support this function.
+The review_id field is utilised to uniquely identify each review record within the datebase.
+The user field identifies the user that submits the review.
+This detail is used to populate the review section within the Product Detail page.
+The Product field is a foreign key and associates the review with a specific product.
+On deletion of the product in question, all associated product reviews are deleted.
+The review (Text input) and Timestamp (gathered at the time of submission - `datetime.now()`) are used to provide additional information on the Product detail page.
+The prodcut detail page will tabulate the various reviews associated with the specific Product.
+Finally, the ratings field is just an integer value between 0-5.
+The user can select their input within a dropdown menu with submitting their review.
+The actual rating assigned to the Product object itself is actually the average of all submitted review scores.
+On successful submission of a review, the ratings score is averaged across all reviews for that product.
+The result is saved to the original Product Object rating field, as detailed above.

 *   review_id
-*   user - plain text to present on product detail page
+*   user
-*   product - Foreign Key, on delete (Cascade)
+*   product
 *   rating
 *   review
-*   timestamp - present on product detail page
+*   timestamp

 **Product Review Admin**
 ![Product Review Admin](documentation/SiteImages/Admin_Product_Review.jpg)